heyayush/heyayush-v2/content/posts/2022-09-25_create-session-in-go-by-reading-and-writing-cookies.md

 date: '2022-09-25T12:00:00.000Z'
 description: >-
   Getting 403 forbidden error as your http request is missing required cookies?
 Here is the solution...
-category: DevOps
+category: Web Dev
 tags:
-  - DevOps
+  - Go
-  - cron
+  - Backend
-  - GO
+  - HTTP
 ---

 > Getting 403 forbidden error as your http request is missing required cookies?
 Here is the solution...